QuTech-Delft/qtt/README.md

 quantum dots and spin qubits.
 [QuTech](http://qutech.nl) is an advanced research center based in Delft, the Netherlands, for quantum computing and quantum internet, a collaboration founded by the [University of Technology Delft](https://www.tudelft.nl/en) (TU Delft) and the Netherlands Organisation for Applied Scientiﬁc Research ([TNO](https://www.tno.nl/en)).
-The experiments performed on spin-qubits in QuTech make use of the QTT framework to add automated funcionalities and algorithms to their measurement code.
-This paves the way to a more time-efficient, user-friendly and robust code, making more complex research on larger systems possible.
-We invite you to use and contribute to QTT.

 For usage of QTT see the detailed [documentation](https://qtt.readthedocs.io/en/latest/) on readthedocs.io.

 QTT is the framework on which you can base your measurement and analysis scripts.
 QTT is based